|

 There are many levels of quality available with components, and the cost of them is usually a good indication of that — which is typically reflected in the total price of the bike/ebike You want known-good, name-brand components.
 Components not named, or just stamped with the company's name, are something to watch out for.
 They may not be well made, of high quality, or reliable.

-A note about front shocks and suspension seat posts:.
+| A note about shocks and suspension seat posts:.
 If present, having front shocks for absorbing shocks from bumps encountered on even the best paths or streets, let alone rough trails and roads, are a wonderful thing.
-To add to the experience, consider changing to a suspension seat post, as well.
+To add to the experience, also consider changing from the standard, solid seat post to a suspension seat post,.
 These are spring loaded and help absorb shocks on the other end of your torso.
-Your bottom with thank you! |
+Your bottom with thank you!
+And now, some ebikes meant for off-roading also come with rear shocks.
+These "kick in" immediately smoothing out the bumps and rough parts before the suspension seat post know what hit it..
+So... front and rear shocks. a suspension seat post, and good seat with springs and decent paddling will start to provide an almost dirt bike feel . |

-Ebike accessories |
+| Ebike accessories |

 In addition to essential components there are several optional accessories.
 These include: fenders, lights, racks (front and rear), rack bags, under-seat bag, frame bag, bell mounted on the handlebars, and mirror mounted on the handlebars.
 Fenders, lights, and racks sometimes come with the bike or are available as options for a given model.
 Many accessories are available from bike companies as well as local and online stores.